 EFDSS is partnering with the National Coal Mining Museum for England, the National Maritime Museum and the Museum of English Rural Life to offer folk music artists an exciting creative and learning opportunity.

-The residencies are spread over a 12 month period and each artist will receive a bursary of £5000 to develop a new music work to be performed at the end of the residency and deliver outreach activities to engage people with the museums and with folk music.
+Each musician will explore creative links between the tangible culture and history of the museum’s collections and artefacts and the intangible culture and history of folk songs and tunes.
+The residencies will draw on the artists’ extensive range of experience and talents as educators and creative musicians.
+Each artist will work over an extended period of twelve months at their museum, and in their museum’s local community.
+Each artist will receive a bursary of £5000 to develop a new music work to be performed at the end of the residency and deliver outreach activities to engage people with the museums and with folk music.

-Period - Late September/early October 2017 for 12 months
+September 2017 for 12 months

-Period - January 2018 for 12 months
+January 2018 for 12 months

-Period – January/February 2018 for 12 months
+January/February 2018 for 12 months

 Jackie Oates and Pete Flood have each been awarded bursaries to be Musicians in Residence at the Museum of English Rural Life in Reading.